nicoespeon/nicoespeon.github.io/en/_posts/2014-04-23-clean-git-repo-like-a-boss.md

 To do so, I mystically wave my hand in the air and write the following incantation with the other:

 {% highlight bash %}
-git filter-branch -f --tree-filter "rm -f *.mp3" --prune-empty -- --all
+git filter-branch -f --tree-filter "rm -rf *.mp3" --prune-empty -- --all
 {% endhighlight %}

 Which would transform this history: